kaycix/northcoastcnpsnursery/_pages/springSale/deerResistant.md

 <div class="subheading">
     <h4><a href="/sale/all/">All Plants</a> >  Deer Resistant ({{inventory_plants.size}})</h4>
     <p class="notice">
     There are few gardening heartaches quite like waking up to find that hungry deer have visited your garden!
 These are some plants that Calscape has tagged as being deer resistant.
-We have to add that an extremely hungry deer and baby deer will try anything.
+We have to add that an extremely hungry deer and young deer will try anything.
 However, this is a great list to browse if you've had a history with deer problems.
     </p>
 </div>